itsolver/msp-marketing-site/README.md

 ### Navigation

 - Exposed as a data file to give clients better access.
-- Set in the *Data- / *Navigation- section.
+- Set in src/_data/navigation/main.yml

 ### Footer

 - Exposed as a data file to give clients better access.
-- Set in the *Data- / *Footer- section.
+- Set in src/_data/navigation/footer.yml

 ### Jekyll Resources